Wiring design and protection.

 (III) Before equipment is used after any incident which can be reasonably suspected to have caused damage (for example, when a cord set is run over); and

 (iii) Receptacles used for the connection of motors.
-The rating of an attachment plug or receptacle used for cord-connection and plug-connection of a motor to a branch circuit shall not exceed 15 amperes at 125 volts or 10 amperes at 250 volts if individual overload protection is omitted.
+The rating of an attachment plug or receptacle used for cord-connection and plug-connection of a motor to a branch circuit must not exceed 15 amperes at 125 volts or 10 amperes at 250 volts if individual overload protection is omitted.

 Receptacle Ratings for Various Size